RCS is built on a solid base of highly skilled staff and support network with hands on experience within the

-Megan has several roles at RCS including KIT Field day Co-ordinator and Team Leader for RCS’ coaching programs, and co-ordinating online platforms such as the RCS Global Learning Hub.
+Megan has a couple of roles at RCS including Team Leader for RCS’ coaching programs, and co-ordinating online platforms such as the RCS Global Learning Hub.
 Megan comes from an agricultural background and, having worked in the Central Queensland Region for most of her life, is very passionate about the industry.
-In addition to supporting our trainers and consultants Megan handles client enquiries and helps ensure the smooth preparation for all our training programs.
+In addition to supporting our trainers and consultants, Megan handles client enquiries and helps ensure the smooth delivery of our training programs.